Oscar Gonzalez Player Props: Guardians vs. White Sox

 White Sox Pitching Rankings

+- The White Sox pitching staff ranks second in MLB with a collective 9.6 strikeouts per nine innings.

-- The White Sox have a 4.61 team ERA that ranks 24th across all league pitching staffs.
+- The White Sox's 4.66 team ERA ranks 25th among all MLB pitching staffs.

-- White Sox pitchers combine to allow the fourth-most home runs in baseball (145 total, 1.4 per game).
+- White Sox pitchers combine to surrender the most home runs in baseball (155 total, 1.4 per game).

-- In his most recent time out on Wednesday, the righty threw five innings against the Chicago Cubs, giving up four earned runs while surrendering nine hits.
+- In his most recent time out on Saturday, the right-hander threw five scoreless innings against the Cleveland Guardians while surrendering two hits.

-- The 27-year-old has put up an ERA of 4.44, with 9.9 strikeouts per nine innings, in 19 games this season.
-Opponents are hitting .224 against him.
+- The 32-year-old has an ERA of 3.59, with 7.4 strikeouts per nine innings, in 13 games this season.
+Opponents have a .236 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.